NishchayAnand/software-engineering/System Design/Case Studies/TinyURL/Notes.md

 #### Encoding Service API (Internal)

-The service must implement a functionality that could encode every incoming long URL to a **unique short URL**.
+The service must implement a functionality that could encode every incoming long URL to a **unique short ID**.

 Using a **hash function (e.g., SHA-256) to encode long URLs** can lead to **collisions** if multiple people try to encode the same long URL.
 To avoid such collisions, we can use a **unique ID generator** to assign a unique numeric ID to each incoming long URL.